Unofficially, off-page SEO is link building. And link building is a BIG deal.

 More importantly, ensure your content is valuable.

-The main post aside, check your meta description too.
+Beyond the main post, check your meta description too.
 Ensure that it is also optimized for your money keyword.

-Often, you might not wait until on-page SEO is done before picking your off-page strategies.
-For me, I include them in keyword research.
+Often, you may not need to wait until on-page SEO is done before picking your off-page strategies.
+For me I include them in keyword research.

 That way, I can tailor my content and research to the off-page SEO strategies I plan to use.